Particular/docs.particular.net/nservicebus/dependency-injection/internallymanagedcontainer.include.md

 snippet: DelegateSingleInstance

-or using the explict singleton API:
+or using the explicit singleton API:

 snippet: RegisterSingleton

 ### Using a third party container

-NServiceBus but also supports the following third party containers:
+NServiceBus also supports the following third party containers:

 * [Autofac](autofac.md)
 * [CastleWindsor](castlewindsor.md)